 The food is just as meticulously planned as the show itself.
 The food at Teatro ZinZanni would be worth the trip on its own.
 Chef Jason Wilson has designed a menu based on his award-winning regional American cuisine.
 Wine and cocktails pair perfectly with main courses such as a salmon filet or harvest tagine.
 And for dessert, ZinZanni currently offers the chocolate cake “Madame ZinZanni.”
 It can satisfy any sweet tooth.

 ZinZanni might be a bit much for a first date, but if you are trying to impress someone with your choice for a night out, ZinZanni will certainly fit the bill.
 The show can be a very romantic setting, even while providing excitement and entertainment.
 It is a great option for a romantic night out that will be absolutely unforgettable.

 Walk the Arboretum

-What: A beautiful garden tucked away on the shores of Lake Washington and crisscrossed with walking trails.
+What is it?
+A beautiful garden tucked away on the shores of Lake Washington and crisscrossed with walking trails.

-Where: 2300 Arboretum Drive E, Seattle, WA, 98112
+Where?
+2300 Arboretum Drive E, Seattle, WA, 98112

-The Arboretum offers all kinds of activities, from classes and tours to birding and boating.
+It also offers all kinds of activities, from classes and tours to birding and boating.
 Boating can be especially romantic on the tranquil waters within the Arboretum.
 You’ll be removed from the noise and bustle of other waterways like Lake Union and the Ballard Locks.

 The Arboretum is such a beautiful and romantic venue that it is even rented out for weddings and other events from time to time.
 It also hosts nature classes on things like rain water, types of trees, seasonal plants and more.